anonlang/anonlang/raw-though-process/raw-notes.md

         loop:
           0: break
+          isValid: do something
           else: do something

 - Meh to using semi-colons as comment syntax.
 Semi-colons can be more useful in other ways and don't need to overload for more overhead, maybe.
 - MUP: Markup Language
+- Perhaps a 'Math.eval(...)' function that could only return a number or type of error.
+Hopefully, no way to abuse that for security.. well, there might just be some really long process running.
+  - Is it annoying to have to do that every time?
+  - Possibly a `.eval(math, ...)`, then 'math' can be substituted for any parsing program, perhaps `.eval(c, ...)` and `.eval(c++, ...)`
+  - Should we allow condensing to `math(...)` or `c++(...)`?
+Hmm, but don't want to get that confused with regular functions that might just happen to have the same name, especially for eso-langs.
+Then again, the creator of those can just rename them so something like 'rust-lang' and 'd-lang' and 'dart-lang' maybe.
+But, if that happens, then it wouldn't be consistent with with any languages that don't have 'lang' after it.
+Meh.
+- If we want to call system function using the dot syntax, i.e. `.function-name(...)`, then that seems very similar to jQuery's syntax using `$.functionName(...)` and Underscore.js's syntax using `_functionName(...)`.
+- There should be no external tools necessary.
+The language should include a way to 'pre-process' things, and ability to have code custom checked at compile-time.